ABOUT

 4

 Individuals must continue to receive the support services they need.
 These include, but are not limited to, affordable housing, child care, dental care, prescriptions, and programs that help address health and well-being.
-Basic income should not replace existing social supports and programs, nor preclude governments from improving upon or investing in them.
-In addition, it should not in any way serve as justification for encroachments to existing labour rights and regulations, including existing commitments to minimum wage increases.
+Basic Income Guarantee should not replace existing social supports and programs, nor preclude governments from improving upon or investing in other supports and programs.
+In addition, Basic Income Guarantee should not in any way serve as justification for encroachments to existing labour rights and regulations, including existing commitments to minimum wage increases.

 5